 As I type this, at age 52, I think about the fact that I didn’t really begin to have an in-depth relationship with my Dad until I was in my 30’s.

-By the time I was in my early 40’s I broke away from working for my long-term employer Whole Foods Market, and joined my Dad and Tom in trying to rebuild their home furnishings business after the bankruptcy a couple of years earlier.
+By the time I was in my early 40’s I broke away from working for my long-term employer Whole Foods Market.
+I joined my Dad and Tom in trying to rebuild their home furnishings business after the bankruptcy a couple of years earlier.

 Miss you and love you, Dad!